 State Authorization Reciprocity Agreement (SARA)

 St. Francis College seeks to deliver all of our online programs to persons in every state.
-New York is a member of the State Authorization Reciprocity Agreement (SARA) and St. Francis College will soon apply to become an approved SARA institution.
+New York is a member of the State Authorization Reciprocity Agreement (SARA) and St. Francis College is a provisionally approved SARA institution.
 SARA is a voluntary agreement that allows states and institutions to offer distance education in other participating states so long as the institution adheres to certain quality and consumer protection standards.
-More information on SARA and New York State can be found here.
+More information can be found on the New York State Portal Entity.

 Out-of-state students who are enrolled in a St. Francis College online course or program, and who have a complaint about an online course or program, should follow the St. Francis College student grievance policy, as outlined in THE CORD, which serves as the College’s student manual.